Mongolia Photography Expedition

 Day 1: Arrival in Ulaanbaatar.

 All participants are to arrive in Ulaanbaatar today.
-You will be met on arrival at the airport by our representative and transfer to Best Western Premier Tuushin Hotel for your overnight stay.
-Caroline will meet up with the group in the evening for a briefing of the programme.
-For late night arrivals, we will all meet for breakfast the next day.
+You will be met on arrival at the airport by our representative and transferred to Holiday Inn for your overnight stay.
+Caroline will meet with the group in the evening for a briefing on the programme.
+For late-night arrivals, we will all meet for breakfast the next day.

 Day 2: Tour of the City - Gandan Monastery, The Genghis Square, National Museum & Bogd Khan’s Palace.
 (B, L)

-Today, we explore the city of Ulaanbaatar with our local guide, providing historical background of Mongolia.
-We will start with photo shoot of architectural and historical monuments.
+Today, we will explore the city of Ulaanbaatar with our local guide, providing us with the historical background of Mongolia.
+We will start with a photoshoot of architectural and historical monuments.
 That includes the Genghis Khan monument at Sukhbaatar Square, the National Museum and Gandan Monastery that houses a 26-meter-high gilded statue of the Buddha.
-We will break for our welcome lunch.
-Then we continue our exploration of Bogd Khaan’s Palace Museum which was the residence of the last king of Mongolia.
-Our final stop will Zaisan Memorial which is located on a hill in the south of the city.
-We are expected to get a nice panoramic view of the nomadic capital.
+At noon, we will head for our welcome lunch at one of Mongolia's finest restaurants for local cuisines.
+Thereafter, we continue our exploration of Bogd Khaan’s Palace Museum which was the residence of the last king of Mongolia.
+Our final stop will be Zaisan Memorial which is located on a hill in the south of the city.
+On a good day, we will be expecting a nice panoramic view of the nomadic capital.
 We return to the hotel in the late afternoon.
-This evening we will head to Sukhbaatar Square to continue with night photography.
-Dinner will be on your own expense.
-Overnight at Best Western Premier Tuushin Hotel in Ulaanbaatar.
+Tonight's dinner will be on your expenses.
+We will have an early night for the next day's early morning flight to the Gobi desert.
+Overnight at Holiday Inn in Ulaanbaatar.

 Day 3: Ulaanbaatar – Gobi - Yoliin Am Gorge - Khongor sand dunes (B, L, D)

-This morning, we leave Ulaanbaatar to catch an early morning flight to Gobi Desert in the south of Mongolia.
-Gobi is Asia’s largest desert within the boundaries of two countries, Mongolia and China.
-On arrival, we drive to Yoliin Am, a gorge within the deep desert located in Gurvan Saikhan National Park.
-We will go on a hike to its valley that is lined with ice almost all year round.
-The valley is also a habitat to wild Ibex and Argali.
-Then we continue our drive to Khongor, Mongolia’s largest sand dunes with lunch break along the way.
+This morning, we leave Ulaanbaatar to catch an early morning flight to the Gobi Desert in the south of Mongolia.
+The Gobi is Asia’s largest desert within the boundaries of two countries, Mongolia and China.
+On arrival, we will drive to Yoliin Am, a gorge within the deep desert located in Gurvan Saikhan National Park.
+We will go on a hike to its valley which is lined with ice almost all year round.
+The valley is also a habitat for wild Ibex and Argali.
+From here, we will continue our drive to Khongor dunes, also known as Khongoriin Els, which is Mongolia’s largest sand dunes.
+We will have our lunch break along the way.
+Today's photography will be mainly on landscape, documenting interesting vegetation changes within the vast desert.
 We are expected to arrive at the dunes in the evening.
-Tonight we stay at the Gobi Erdene Ger Camp.
+Tonight we will stay at the Gobi Erdene Ger Camp.
+We will be taking the wooden cabin with attached bathroom and power point to charge our cameras and electronic equipment.

 Day 4: Khongor sand dunes (B, L, D)

-Today, we will wake up early for sun rise shot of the desert landscape.
-After breakfast, we start our exploration of Khongor sand dunes on camel.
-We will get to the singing dunes and will attempt to get to the top of it for its spectacular view and to photograph the amazing sandscape.
-At the base of the dunes runs a sacred river which is an oasis for nomads and their herds.
-In the afternoon, we return to the ger camp for lunch.
-After lunch, we will gather at camp to review our photographs and to discuss the techniques for the afternoon to sunset shots.
+Today, we will wake up early for the sunrise shoot of the desert landscape followed by exploring Khongor dunes on a camel.
+We will get to the singing dunes and will attempt to get to the top of the dune for its spectacular view and to photograph the amazing landscape.
+We might probably get a sight of the sacred river which is an oasis for nomads and their herds.
+Later in the day, we will spend some time with a nomad family to gain more insight into their lifestyle.
+Lunch will be at the ger camp.
+After lunch, we will gather at camp to review our photographs and to discuss the techniques for the afternoon sunset shoot.
 Overnight at the Gobi Erdene Ger Camp.

 Day 5: Khongor sand dunes- Bayanzag, Flaming Cliffs.
 (B, L, D)

 After breakfast, we will check out and continue our journey to Bayanzag, also known as the Flaming Cliffs.
-The red sand cliff is a world known site for dinosaur’s fossil and incredible landscape.
-During this drive, there will be several interesting landscape to photograph, and we might also spot some wildlife.
+The red sand cliff is a world-known site for dinosaurs’ fossils.
+During the drive, we will see the interesting landscape, nomad settlements with white gers (tents) and their livestock.
+We might also spot some wildlife.
 Lunch on route.
 We are expected to arrive at our overnight ger camp in the late afternoon.
 We will hike to the Flaming Cliff sandstone to photograph the wilderness and its unique natural formations.
-Sunset is expected to be beautiful from the camp.
-Overnight at Gobi Tour Camp (no website).
+Dinosaur fossils were discovered on Flaming Cliff in the 1920s by an American archaeologist.
+Since then many scientific excavations and documentaries have been produced on Flaming Cliff, known as Bayanzag in the Mongolian language.
+Sunset is expected to be beautiful from here.
+Overnight at Gobi Tour Camp.

 Day 6: Bayanzag- Ongi Monastery Ruins.
 (B, L, D)

-Today we check out and continue our journey to Ongi Monastery, a ruin by the bank of the beautiful Ongi river.
+Today we continue our journey to Ongi Monastery, a historical ruins located by the bank of the beautiful Ongi river.
 The monastery was once the biggest settlement in southern Mongolia.
 It was destroyed by the Mongolian communist party in 1937.
-There will be plenty to explore of the ruins and great photo shoot especially during the magic hour.
-Tonight we stay at the Secret Of Ongi Ger Camp.
+There will be plenty to explore of the ruins and great photoshoots, especially during the magic hour.
+Tonight we will stay at the Secret Of Ongi Ger Camp.

-Day 7: Ongi - Karakorum, the ancient capital of Mongol Empire, part of the world UNESCO World Heritage Site (B, L, D)
+Day 7: Ongi - Karakorum, ancient capital of THE Mongol Empire, a UNESCO World Heritage Site (B, L, D)

 After breakfast, we begin our drive to Karakorum, the former ancient capital of the Great Mongolian Empire from the 13th to the 15th century AD.
-It was also part of the Silk Road in the13th century.
-We will be visiting nomadic family along the way and have our picnic lunch at one of the scenic spots.
-Tonight we stay at Munkhtenger Ger Camp.
+It was part of the Silk Road in the 13th century.
+The drive to Karakorum will take up most of the day.
+We will be making impromptu stops when we spot interesting sites along the way and have our picnic lunch at one of the scenic spots.
+Tonight we will be staying at Munkhtenger Ger Camp.

-Day 8: Naadam Festival at Karakorum (B, L, D)
+Day 8: Rural Naadam Festival at Karakorum (B, L, D)

-This morning, we will head to the Naadam Festival square to join in the opening ceremony.
-We are expected to spent half of the day to enjoy and to photograph the festival including witnessing the famous Mongol’s ancient matches such as wrestling, archery and horse race.
-These are the warrior’s matches which has been part of their culture for thousands of years.
+This morning, we will head to the festival square to join in the opening ceremony of the rural Naadam festival.
+We will be spending our day photographing the festival including the famous Mongol’s ancient matches such as wrestling, archery and horse race.
+These are the warrior’s matches that have been part of the Mongol culture for thousands of years.
 Later in the day, we will explore the historical sites and ruins of the Mongol Empire.
 Then we head to Orkhon river valley to enjoy the sunset view from the Khaadiin Khoshoo monument hill.
-This is expected to be a great spot for a sunset landscape photography.
+This is expected to be a great spot for sunset and landscape photography.
 Overnight at Munkhtenger Ger Camp.

-After breakfast, we check out and head to the Naadam square again to document other rituals and matches.
-Then we continue with our exploration of Erdene Zuu, the first Tibetan Buddhism monastery in central Mongolia founded in 1586.
+After breakfast, we continue with our exploration of Erdene Zuu, the first Tibetan Buddhism monastery in central Mongolia founded in 1586.
 After lunch, we will drive to Lake Ogii.
-The lake is a Ramsar site which means it is a lake of great importance for conservation because of its benefit as habitat for migratory birds.
+The lake is designated as a Ramsar site due to its benefit and importance as a habitat for migratory birds.
 Birdwatching is possible.
-Astro photography is expected to be great too.
+Photography is at its best here from sunset into the night.
 Tonight we will stay at the Khatan Ogii Ger Camp near the lake.

 Day 10: Lake Ogii- Ulaanbaatar (B, L)

 Today, we drive back to Ulaanbaatar.
 The drive is between 7 to 8 hours with stops.
-We may see several interesting scenes along the way with photo opportunities.
-We will check in to Best Western Premier Tuushin Hotel in Ulaanbaatar for our overnight stay.
-This evening, we will have our own time and dinner will be on own arrangement.
+Enroute, we will make a stop at Khui Doloo Hudag for the Naadam horse race.
+We are expected to arrive in Ulaanbaatar in the late afternoon.
+We will check in to Best Western Premier Tuushin Hotel for our overnight stay.
+This evening, we will have our own time and dinner will be on our own arrangement.
+If weather permits, we will meet in the evening for our leisure walk to Sukhbaatar Square for night photography.

 Day 11: Opening ceremony of the National Naadam Festival - Terelj National Park (B, L, D)

-In the morning, we will check out from hotel and head to Sukhbaatar Square to witness the grand State Flag ceremony.
-Soon after that we will make our way to the central stadium for the opening ceremony of the National Naadam Festival.
-With special arrangement, we will be photographing the event from the stadium arena.
+In the morning, we will check out from the hotel and head to Sukhbaatar Square to witness the grand State Flag ceremony.
+Soon after that, we will make our way to the central stadium for the opening ceremony of the National Naadam Festival.
+With the special arrangement, we will be photographing the event from the stadium arena.
 The ceremony ends in the late morning.
-We will have lunch on route and drive to Terelj National Park.
+We will have lunch en route and drive to Terelj National Park.
 Later in the day, we will attend a shamanic ritual at Terelj.
-This gives us the opportunity to document rituals that have been practiced for centuries.
-Tonight we will stay at the Tengeriin Elch Ger Camp.
+This allows us to document rituals that have been practised for centuries.
+Tonight we will stay at the Juulchin-Bayalag Get Camp.

 Day 13: Departure.
 (B)

-Free and easy until it is time for transfer to the airport.
+Free and easy until it is time for our transfer to the airport.

 1. Trip Starts / Ends